Louis-boadas/MyDigitalTwin/README.md

 ---

 ### 🧪 Testing with Mock Data
-To test the analysis pipeline without using your own private data, use the provided samples:
+To test the analysis pipeline without using your own private data, use the provided samples: [data](data_samples)

 ## 🔒 Ethics & Security